bitrise-steplib/steps-google-play-deploy/README.md

 - [Android Sign](https://www.bitrise.io/integrations/steps/sign-apk)
 </details>

-## 🧩 Get started
+## 🧩 Get started:-

-Add this step directly to your workflow in the [Bitrise Workflow Editor](https://devcenter.bitrise.io/steps-and-workflows/steps-and-workflows-index/).
+Kindly add this step directly to your workflow in the [Bitrise Workflow Editor](https://devcenter.bitrise.io/steps-and-workflows/steps-and-workflows-index/).

 You can also run this step directly with [Bitrise CLI](https://github.com/bitrise-io/bitrise).